-We talked to Ahmed Sabi Abubakar of Rippinit about empowering people in the areas of music, education, sports, and business, and he had the following to say:-
+Ahmed Sabi Abubakar of Rippinit tells us about empowering people in the areas of music, education, sports, and business during the Covid-19 pandemic.

 How are you and your family doing in these COVID-19 times?

 Ahmed Sabi Abubakar: We are safe; a few of us did contract the virus; fortunately, no life was has been lost to it.
 However, I lost my dear older sister during the pandemic, but not to the virus.

 Tell us about your career and how you founded Rippinit.

 Ahmed Sabi Abubakar: Growing up, I never saw myself as a business person.
 But as I approached graduation from college in the mid-2000s, from observation, I had grown to understand that every company, no matter how big, the Coca Colas, Shells, P&Gs, and so forth were built by human beings like myself.

 Also, it troubled me how little the generation before me had done to secure their children’s future.
 They left everything for the state to do, and the state had failed woefully.
 This birthed a desire for me to do things differently, which translated to a belief in myself that I could build something that would contribute to a better life for myself, my family, and as many as my efforts can touch.

 I explored a bit after school, especially out of confusion, but after about 4 years of trying out a few jobs and businesses, I got a bit of clarity and founded Rippinit in 2009.